vigyan-k/vigyan-k/README.md

 I am Vigyan Kayastha (**Vig**), a *Full Stack* Web Developer based from Toronto, Canada

-Currently Looking for work!

-I also have experience in software development in Biology and hold a B.Sc Biology from McMaster University!
+I also have experience in computational biology and IT support!

-A Huge Tech Enthusiast who likes:
+A Tech Enthusiast who enjoys:
 * Coding
 * Science
 * PC Building